-Australia has long been labelled the land of the middle class but the latest analysis of the Australian Bureau of Statistics wealth and income data shows that this is less the case today.
+Australia has long been labelled the land of the middle class but our recent analysis of the Australian Bureau of Statistics’ wealth and income data shows that this is less the case today.

 Household income by quintiles

 This infographic of annual household income by quintiles (20% categories, each comprising around 2 million of Australia’s 10 million households) shows the spread of total earnings.
-While the average household annually earns just over $107,000, the top 1 in 5 earns more than twice this (exceeding $260,000) while the bottom 1 in 5 takes home around one-fifth of this (a little over $22,000).
-This means that while the bottom fifth of households get 4% of all income, the top fifth get almost half of all earnings (49%).
+While the average household earns just over $116,000 per annum, the top 1 in 5 earn more than twice this (exceeding $280,000) and the bottom 1 in 5 take home around one-fifth of the average (a little over $24,000).
+This means that while the bottom fifth of households take home just 4% of all income, the top fifth get almost half (48%).

 Highest fifth have incomes 12 times the lowest fifth

-The top quintile in gross terms earn almost as much as the other 80% of households combined.
-In ratio form, the highest quintile households average 12 times the average bottom quintile income.
+The top quintile earn almost as much as the other 80% of households combined.
+As a ratio, households earning in the highest quintile on average earn 12 times the average bottom quintile income.